Tracking adaptation and measuring development

 “It’s a useful tool” because it can help governments make “informed decisions, especially by county governments” says Irene Karani, Director of LTS Africa in Kenya.

-A multi-country workshop on Tracking Adaptation and Measuring Development (TAMD) took place in Edinburgh, UK, on 19-21 March 2013.
-Participants discussed how Pakistan, Kenya, Nepal, Ghana, Mozambique and Cambodia are currently assessing climate adaptation, and how TAMD can enhance the measuring of development in the context of adaptation to climate change.
+Edinburgh, UK, March 2013: Participants discussed how Pakistan, Kenya, Nepal, Ghana, Mozambique and Cambodia are currently assessing climate adaptation, and how TAMD can enhance the measuring of development in the context of adaptation to climate change.
 The workshop enabled the people who have been working on the TAMD appraisal and design phase over the last year to come together to discuss findings.
 They presented the evaluation frameworks to be tested for feasibility and utility in the second phase of the initiative, over the coming year.
-A report outlines the content and outcomes of the different workshop sessions, and the actions and thematic issues that were raised.
+A Summary Report outlines the content and outcomes of the different workshop sessions, and the actions and thematic issues that were raised.

 TAMD provides practical guidance to countries for identifying indicators of successful adaptation, and adaptation relevant development interventions.
 These indicators are further outlined in the operational framework.